MrFIVEfourONE/tooSchool4CoolQuiz/readme.md

 ## Screenshots

 Like the HighScore Page says this one has Gremlins.
-It works right up until someone else goes to the deployed page.
+It does however work now!!!!

 ![Home Page](./assets/indexPIC.jpg)

-There is proof that Idex and Game are working, timer, decrement in time with a wrong answer, new question populationg to DOM.

 ![Quiz Page](./assets/gamePIC.jpg)

-Here is proof that you can put your Initials in and save them from Local Storage with your score.

 ![High Score Page](./assets/highscorePIC.jpg)
 ## Setup